The F7U Cutlass: The Jet That Killed Its Pilots

 “You Could Not See the Carrier”

-The Cutlass landed at a 14-degree nose-up attitude — far steeper than any other carrier jet.
+The Cutlass landed in an extreme nose-up attitude — steeper than any other carrier jet of its day, perched on a towering nose gear strut that lifted the pilot 14 feet into the air.
 Pilots looking out of the canopy saw nothing but sky on final approach.
 They had to rely entirely on the Landing Signal Officer’s wave-off paddles, and the LSO had to stand back further than usual because the Cutlass’s twin engines blasted hot exhaust over a much wider deck area.

 The combination — high stall speed, high landing angle, weak engines, no forward visibility — produced approach accidents at a rate the Navy had never tolerated and never would again.
-Naval Aviation News magazine, in 1956, gave the Cutlass a formal nickname: Gutless Cutlass.
+Naval aviators gave the Cutlass a derisive nickname: Gutless Cutlass.
 The pilots who actually flew the aircraft used a darker one.

 A Mercifully Short Career

-Five F7Us survive in museums.
+Seven F7Us are known to survive.
 None fly.
 Vought, which had built the much-loved F4U Corsair and would later build the F-8 Crusader, never quite recovered from the Cutlass’s reputation.
-The Westinghouse jet engine division — which had also built the equally disastrous J34 — folded entirely in 1959.
+The Westinghouse jet engine division — which had also built the disastrous J40 — left the aircraft engine business entirely in 1960.
 The Cutlass is the rare case in aviation history where a fighter actively destroyed careers, reputations, and entire companies.

 It was, in the end, an experiment that proved exactly what it set out to disprove: tailless carrier fighters with weak engines are a bad idea.